ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The purpose of defining a distinct Search category is to allow preferences to be expressed about search applications, independent of other categories of use.
-Even though search applications might use AI or machine learning internally, a distinct Search category allows for preferences specific to search applications, even if the use of AI is involved.
+A distinct Search category allows for preferences specific to search applications, even if the use of AI is involved in their implementation.

 The use of assets for Search is a proper subset of TDM usage.
 \[\[[Open issue](https://github.com/ietf-wg-aipref/drafts/issues/49)\]\]